What Is the Simbans PicassoTab?

-To serious artists though, the PicassoTab has a lot of shortcomings.
-One reviewer complained about "slow diagonal line jitter...slippery surface...Palm rejection unfortunately doesn't work that well."*
+For serious artists though, the PicassoTab has a lot of shortcomings.
+One reviewer complained about "slow diagonal line jitter...slippery surface...Palm rejection unfortunately doesn't work that well."

 When we got an iPad Pro with an Apple Pencil, the kids quickly left the PicassoTab behind.
 One reason is that they wanted to use the hugely popular drawing app Procreate, which is only available for the iPad.
 Procreate offers a lot more features than the apps which come with the PicassoTab.
 And because it's widely used, there are lots of drawing tutorials available.
 The Simbans pen also doesn't have the level of accuracy of the Apple Pencil.
 Resolution is another issue.
 The PicassoTab resolution is only 1280x800 pixels compared to 2388 x 1668 for the iPad Pro.

 These issues probably won't bother new artists who are doing simple drawings and learning the basics of drawing programs, or casual artists who draw for fun.
-My kids happily used their PicassoTab for eighteen months.
+My kids happily used their PicassoTab for 18 months.

 I have an earlier version of the PicassoTab that runs Android 7.0.
 The Android security patch level was dated September 5, 2017.
 That's about a year before I purchased the device.
 There's no way to update either the OS or the security patches from the system itself.
 If you can't update the device, then it's vulnerable to hackers.

 The Simbans PicassoTab isn't a perfect drawing tablet, but it will satisfy casual artists who want to create digital drawings without breaking the bank.
 But like with everything else, you get what you pay for.
 Serious artists may find any kind of lag annoying when they're drawing and will likely prefer a device with a higher resolution.
 But for everyone else, it's a great way to get started with drawing tablets.